JochenFM/Milestone_2/README.md

 - [x] **Game titles**: identify the topic and the type of game with brief game instructions.
 - [x] **Click to Start overlay**: starts the game, timer and background music as and when the player is ready.
 - [x] **Footer**: contains basic copyright information.
-- [x] **Mute button**: allows player to mute/unmute music in case his/her game is interrupted by another activity which briefly requires attention.
-- [x] **Pause button**: allows the player to pause/resume the music in case his/her game is interrupted by another activity which requires full attention.
 - [x] **Flip counter**: counts the number of flips a user has made, allowing them to track their progress and compete for the lowest number of flips.
 - [x] **Timer**: displays the time remaining for the user to complete the game.
 - [x] **Game board**: displays the game cards face down ready to be clicked.